Northeus/coge/README.md

  1. Each requirement is taken and pasted into a chat including a prompt template.
  1. LLM generates some python code based on that requirement and the prompt.
  1. The static analysis is performed and any issues are put back into the chat.
- 1. The process is repeated until the static analysis passes or the maximum number of attempts (in our case 3) is reached.
+ 1. The process is repeated until the static analysis passes or three attempts are exceed.
  1. When all the code is generated a simulation proceed where a universal testbench takes all bathches of functional coverage code and runs a simulation using them one by one.